 Suggested Stay: Hotel Sorrento (located in First Hill, near Capitol Hill)

 Fremont – Located north across Lake Union, stay in Fremont if you’re looking for an escape for the busy city.
-Here expect to find great restaurants, breweries, boutiques, and in close proximity to parks and green space.
+Here expect to find great restaurants, breweries, boutiques, and near parks and green space.
 There is not a light rail station here.

 Suggested Stay: Airbnb